michel1991/ocp-java-11/db/README.md

 In a ResultSet, columns are indexed starting with 1, not 0.
 Therefore, options A, C, and E are incorrect.
 There are methods to get the column as a String or Object.
 However, option D is incorrect because an Object cannot be assigned to a String without a cast.

+# Which of the following are words in the CRUD acronym?
+(Choose all that apply.)
+A. Create
+B. Delete
+C. Disable
+D. Relate
+E. Read
+F. Upgrade

+CRUD stands for Create, Read, Update, Delete, making options A, B, and E correct.